Study and Consent Information

 What would I be required to do? ↓

 You will first provide a small amount of demographic information (age, sex, location) to help me get a better understanding of the demographics of participants in this study.
-You will then complete a memory task.
+You will then complete two tasks, a memory and a general knowledge task.

-During the task, you will first make colour judgements about a series of pictures.
-After you have made these judgements, you will complete a memory test, assessing your memory for the previously judged pictures.
-During this memory test, you will be shown two pictures and asked to indicate whether one of these is OLD or NEW (Old - previously encountered in the colour-judgement phase; New - not previously encountered).
+During the memory task, you will first make syllable-count judgements about a series of words.
+After you have made these judgements, you will complete a memory test, assessing your memory for the previously judged words.
+During this memory test, you will be asked whether each presented word is old (previously encountered in the syllable-counting phase) or new (not previously encountered).

-At the end of the study you will receive a breakdown of your memory performance and a full debrief.
-The whole study is estimated to take up to 15 minutes.
+At the end of the study you will receive a breakdown of your performance and a full debrief.
+The whole study is estimated to take up to 20 minutes.

 Will my participation be anonymous and confidential? ↓